 Duration April – June 2019

 Local partners IFSO

 Partners CCM, WISE, Università di Torino, SCT e TVET

 Funding Italian Agency for Development Cooperation – AICS

 The project #MyRoots aims to improve the socio-economic and socio-sanitary conditions of potential migrants as well as raise awareness on the risks of irregular migration.

 The main illegal migration route from Ethiopia is directed towards the Middle East.
 In 2012, over 300,000 Ethiopians were trafficked or illegally introduced to Middle Eastern countries.
 The area of South Wollo, in the Amhara Region, is among the most affected by the phenomenon: in 2013/2014 repatriations from Saudi Arabia amounted to around 15,000, with a high percentage of women, aged between 28 and 30, and a significant number of minors.

-Among those who undertake the journey, many return after an unsucessful migration experience.
-They face diffuculties in social and work-related reintegration.
+Among those who undertake the journey, many return after an unsuccessful migration experience.
+They face difficulties in social and work-related reintegration.

 ARCO Researchers conducted the mid-term evaluation to prove the evidence of the results achieved in the first 24 months of the project.

 During the mid-term evaluation, ARCO Researchers went on a 12-day field mission during which they visited the areas of Addis Ababa, the Woreda of Ambassel, Telehudere, Worebabo.
 Among the activities, the researchers interviewed the coordinators, trainers and main stakeholders and a sample of beneficiaries.
 They also visited the structures implemented by the project.